sfdxb7/gitmcp-copier/README.md

 Congratulations!
 The chosen GitHub project is now fully accessible to your AI.

 Replace `{owner}` with your GitHub username or organization name and `{repo}` with your repository name.
 Once configured, your AI assistant can access the project's documentation seamlessly.
 The dynamic endpoint doesn't require a pre-defined repository.
-When used, your AI assistant can dynamically input any Github repository to enjoy GitMCP's features.
+When used, your AI assistant can dynamically input any GitHub repository to enjoy GitMCP's features.

 <video src="https://github.com/user-attachments/assets/2c3afaf9-6c08-436e-9efd-db8710554430"></video>